 - Public Adjusters

-Public Adjusters are hired by insurance policy holders to represent them and their best interests when claiming for insurance coverage.
-They also perform assessment of damages and investigation to facilitate the process.
-The duties of Public Adjusters are state-regulated thus giving them legal rights to represent policy holders and to negotiate on their behalf.
+Public Adjusters are hired by insurance policyholders to represent them and their best interests when claiming insurance coverage.
+They also perform assessments of damages and investigations to facilitate the process.
+The duties of Public Adjusters are state-regulated thus giving them legal rights to represent policyholders and to negotiate on their behalf.

 From a Legal Perspective